-The Klan really only returned — locally, independently, not as a national organization — when the civil rights era began in the 1950s.
+The Klan really only returned — piecemeal, independently, not as a truly national organization — when the civil rights era began in the 1950s.

 Today, Daniel Banks is encouraged, he says, because the hall’s owner, Sugarplum Holdings, has been open to discussions.
 January 4th may not be a do-or-die deadline for the demolition, after all.
 There may be some options.
 But Banks is also realistic: “The clearest path would be to have, say, a commercial real estate developer who had the capital, had the experience in doing this, to make an offer to the owners, and then allow our leadership coalition to be the stewards or be the stewards in some partnership with the developer.”

 But if many American cities, including Fort Worth, are still arguing about removing Confederate monuments, why would anyone want to save this particular brick embodiment of hatred?

 Adam McKinney says, as a Black man, he’s aware people may find preserving the Klan hall hurtful.
 But he stresses, he’s not trying to preserve it.
 The building has a kind of power, he says, and he wants to use that.

 “It’s important to stand in the building,” McKinney says, “to feel the energy in that space.
 We hope that people will enter the building and leave changed.”